 OJJDP provides funds directly to states to help them implement comprehensive juvenile justice plans based on the needs in their jurisdictions.
 Access the Title II Formula Grants Program fact sheet for an overview about the program.

 Funding is available to states and territories.
 Juvenile Justice Specialists in each state administer the funding through subgrants to units of local government, local private agencies, and Indian tribes for programs in accordance with legislative requirements.
 Only state agencies, designated by the Governor, are eligible to apply.
 State Advisory Groups, comprised of members appointed by the governor, set priorities for funded activities.
 For further information about the availability and implementation of these grants, contact your state's Juvenile Justice Specialist.

-Between fiscal years 2017 and 2019, OJJDP awarded about $116 million to support state and community efforts to develop effective prevention and intervention programs and to improve the juvenile justice system.
+Between fiscal years 2017 and 2020, OJJDP awarded about $160.4 million to support state and community efforts to develop effective prevention and intervention programs and to improve juvenile justice systems.

 - Fiscal Year 2019—$37.7 million